In this comprehensive tutorial we’ll show you how to create a user-friendly call center performance template in Excel.

 5. Okay, let us see how we build the top right section of template!
 This part is a weekly performance scorecard.
 We get the values from the linked worksheet ‘calc’.

-With conditional formatting, we can visually determine when something is breaking a business rule.
+Using conditional formatting and icon sets, we can visually determine when something is breaking a business rule.
 We’ll use shapes to highlight the variances.

 6. Apply conditional formatting for the selected cells.